What Is Form FL-141? The Declaration Regarding Service of Disclosure Explained

 This article is for general informational and educational purposes only.
 It does not constitute legal advice and should not be relied upon as such.
 Court forms, filing requirements, and procedures are subject to change.
 Always verify current form versions at courts.ca.gov and consult a licensed California attorney for guidance specific to your situation.
 Reading this article does not create an attorney-client relationship with SuperDocs or any attorney.

-If you handle dissolution or legal separation cases in California, Form FL-141 the Declaration Regarding Service of Declaration of Disclosure is one of the most overlooked steps in the financial disclosure process.
-It is a short form, but its purpose is critical: it is the document filed with the court to confirm that the mandatory financial disclosures have been served on the other party.
+If you handle dissolution or legal separation cases in California, Form FL-141 — the Declaration Regarding Service of Declaration of Disclosure — is one of the most overlooked steps in the financial disclosure process.
+It is the document filed with the court to confirm that the mandatory financial disclosures have been served on the other party.

 Why FL-141 Matters

 Without a filed FL-141, the court cannot confirm at the time of judgment that the disclosure requirements have been satisfied.
-Judges routinely check for FL-141 before entering a judgment, and a missing FL-141 is one of the most common reasons a judgment package is rejected or a hearing is continued.
+Judges routinely check for FL-141 before entering a judgment.
 It is a small form with an outsized impact on case workflow.

 When Is FL-141 Required?

-The petitioner must file FL-141 after serving their Preliminary Declaration of Disclosure (FL-140 package)
+• The petitioner must file FL-141 after serving their Preliminary Declaration of Disclosure

-If a Final Declaration of Disclosure is required and served, a second FL-141 must be filed to confirm that service as well
+• If a Final Declaration of Disclosure is served, a second FL-141 must be filed to confirm that service

-If the parties waive the Final Declaration of Disclosure using FL-144, FL-141 for the final disclosure is not required but FL-144 must be filed instead
+• If the parties waive the Final Declaration using FL-144, FL-141 for the final disclosure is not required — but FL-144 must be filed instead

 FL-141 vs. FL-140: Understanding the Difference

-FL-140 the Preliminary Declaration of Disclosure.
-This is served on the other party together with FL-142 and FL-150.
-It is the cover document for the financial disclosure package.
-It is not filed with the court.
+• FL-140 — served on the other party together with FL-142 and FL-150.
+It is the cover document for the disclosure package.
+Not filed with the court.

-FL-141 the Declaration Regarding Service of Declaration of Disclosure.
-This is filed with the court to confirm that FL-140 and its attachments were served.
-It is the courts record of compliance.
+• FL-141 — filed with the court to confirm that FL-140 and its attachments were served.
+It is the court’s record of compliance.

 How to Complete FL-141: Section-by-Section Guide